davidgiven/cpm65/README.md

 Rustad and Hans Otten and is available under the terms of the MIT license.
 See `third_party/pascal-m/LICENSE` for the full text.

-`third_party/fck` constains a hackup up copy of the Fuzix Compiler Kit, which is a mixture of GPLv3 and Artistic licenses.
+`third_party/fck` contains a hacked up copy of the Fuzix Compiler Kit, which is a mixture of GPLv3 and Artistic licenses.
 See `third_party/fck/README.md` for further information.

+`third_party/tinycpp` contains a copy of TinyCpp, which is © 2019 rofl0r@github
+and is available under the terms of the MIT license.
+See `third_party/tinycpp/COPYING` for the full text.